FreeTubeApp/yt-comment-scraper/README.md

 - payload (Object) (Required) - An object containing the various options
   - videoId (String) (Required) - The video ID to grab comments from
   - sortByNewest (Boolean) (Optional) - Grabs newest comments when `true`.
 Grabs top comments when `false`
-  - continuation (Optional) - The token from a previous call to continue grabbing comments
+  - continuation (String) (Optional) - The token from a previous call to continue grabbing comments
-  - setCookie (Optional) - The flag should be set to true when cookies are not handled by your application already (e.g. Electron)
+  - setCookie (Boolean) (Optional) - The flag should be set to true when cookies are not handled by your application (e.g. Electron) already
-  - proxyData (Optional) - Defines Proxy data in an object like fashion.
+  - proxyData (Object) (Optional) - Defines Proxy data in an object like fashion.
 Allows to specify host, port, protocol, authentication
   ```javascript
     const proxyData = {
         host: String,       // Required